-In the case of a Head of Service, this decision would be made by the Chief Executive.
-The Appointments Panel would make this decision for Chief Executive or Deputy Chief Executive appointments (in accordance with the Council's constitution).
+In the case of a Chief Officer appointment, this decision would be made by the Chief Executive.
+The Appointments Panel would make this decision for Chief Executive appointments (in accordance with the Council's constitution).

 7. Lowest Paid Employees

 Following the implementation of Single Status and the NJC Job Evaluation Scheme, local grades were implemented as set out at Appendix 1.
 The lowest paid employees are determined by those whose job evaluation score was between 250-279, which placed them on Scale 1 at SCP 4-6.
 From 1 October 2013, the NJC for Local government Employees agreed that the bottom Spinal Column Point would be removed as this would be lower than the National Minimum Wage.
 The lowest grade now starts at SCP 5